AP Degree // Study in English

 As from the summer intake 2017, all non-EU citizens without a Danish permanent residence permit must pay an application fee of 750 DKK.
 IBA must receive the application fee before the application deadline, otherwise your application will not be evaluated.
 The application fee will not be deducted in any form, it is not a guarantee for admission and it is not refundable if the student is not admitted.

-The application fee must be transferred to the following bank account:
+The application fee must be paid online HERE.

 Please send the payment receipt along with your signature page/application to firstname.lastname@example.org.